UC UPRISE: University of Cincinnati Undergraduates Pursuing Research in Science and Engineering

 About UPRISE

-The UPRISE program consists of a 12-week summer research opportunity, during which students develop their research and analytical skills investigating a specific scientific question that is supervised by a faculty mentor.
-Students will also meet together weekly for professionalization workshops on topics designed to help them succeed in STEM fields.
-These workshop topics include discussions on how to apply to graduate and medical school, how to present research at a conference, and effective science communication.
-At the conclusion of the program, students present their research to the university community.
-UPRISE students receive a $4,500 stipend, distributed over six biweekly payments.
+TThe UPRISE program consists of a 12-week summer research opportunity, during which students develop their research and analytical skills investigating a specific scientific question that is supervised by a faculty mentor.
+Students will also meet weekly for professionalization workshops on topics designed to help them succeed in STEMM fields, while also empowering them to become advocates for inclusion in STEMM through research and technology.
+Workshop topics include discussions on how to apply to graduate and medical school, the importance of diversity in the STEMM fields, effective science communication, and how to overcome barriers to success in the STEMM fields.
+At the conclusion of the program, students present their research to the university community, and they are encouraged to present their research at national and international conferences.

 The University of Cincinnati does not discriminate on the basis of disability, race, color, religion, national origin, ancestry, medical condition, genetic information, marital status, parental status (including status as a foster parent), sex, age, sexual orientation, veteran status, military status (past, present, or future), or gender identity and expression in its programs and activities.